Taxation in Cyprus

 Employment income is also subject to various social security contributions.
 Contributions are subject to a ceiling, for the year 2014 the maximum amount of insurable earnings has been set to €54396 per year.
 Employees pay 7.8% of their wage and employers contribute 11.5% of the corresponding wage.

 Value added tax applies to most sales of goods and services.
 The standard rate applies at 19% in 2014, up from 17% since 2013.
 A lower rate of 9% applies to groceries, books and hotel services.
 The Cyprus VAT is part of the European Union value added tax system.
 Certain goods and services are exempt from VAT.
 This includes exports, financial services, rent, etc.

-Corporate taxes are levied at a rate of 12.5%.
-Various deductions apply including interest, cost of buying other companies, and employer's cost to social security.